VikasAhlawatCC/Club-Corra-Pilot-2/docs/features/0004_PRODUCT_IMPLEMENTATION_PLAN.md

 This document outlines the technical plan to implement the full product specifications for the Club Corra web application and admin panel.
 The plan is divided into three phases: backend API changes, web app feature implementation, and admin panel enhancements.

+## Business Rules Implementation

+The following business rules must be enforced throughout the system:

+1. **Whole Numbers Only**: All amounts (transaction values, corra coins, redemption amounts) must be stored and processed as integers only.
+2. **Coin Reversion on Rejection**: When a transaction is rejected, any coin balance changes must be reverted to their previous state.
+3. **No Negative Balances**: Prevent approval of transactions that would result in negative coin balances.

 ## 2. Phase 1: Backend API & Database Changes

 This phase focuses on updating the database schema and exposing the necessary API endpoints to support the new features.